mmig/js-xlsx/docbits/82_util.md

 //when image is not displayed anymore: jsonData[2][4].release();

-//or for discarding all images:
+//or for discarding all images in the workbook:
 XLSX.utils.release_all_images(workbook);

 ```